Chang Je-won: Political career

 Chang was firstly elected for the National Assembly representing Sasang District in 2008 election, replacing the incumbent Kwon Cheol-hyun, who is also a father to Kwon Seong-ju.
 During the first MP career, he was a member of Public Administration and Security Committee, Steering Committee and Land, Transport and Maritime Affairs Committee.
 He also shortly served as the deputy parliamentary leader of Grand National Party, the predecessor of LKP, in June 2009.

-He did not seek for second term in 2012 election.
-During this time, the ruling Saenuri Party underwent some conflicts in preselection, as the main opposition Democratic Unionist Party (DUP) selected Moon Jae-in, one of the potential presidential candidate at that time, for Sasang District.
+He did not seek a second term in 2012 election.
+During this time, the ruling Saenuri Party underwent some conflicts in preselection, as the main opposition Democratic Unionist Party (DUP) selected Moon Jae-in, one of the potential presidential candidates at that time, for Sasang District.
 Instead of Chang, the Saenuri Party nominated Son Soo-joe, but was defeated by Moon.

 Chang returned as an MP after the 2016 election.
 Originally, he intended to run under the Saenuri banner.
 After Son was re-selected, Chang left the party and won as a nonpartisan candidate.
 He then returned to the party on 21 June.

 During the political scandal in the late 2016, Chang was one of hearing members from the Saenuri Party (LKP since February 2017) along with Kwon Seong-dong and Hwang Young-cheul.
-He then left the party with other 30 MPs and formed the Bareun Party.
+He then left the party with another 30 MPs and formed the Bareun Party.
 Nevertheless, prior to the presidential election in May 2017, he returned to the LKP and endorsed its presidential candidate, Hong Joon-pyo.

-Controversy

-Comment on police

-On 22 March 2018, Chang provoked a controversy when he called the police as "government's hounds infected with rabies" after they launched an investigation related to Kim Ki-hyun, the then Mayor of Ulsan, who was also a member of the LKP.
+On 22 March 2018, Chang provoked a controversy when he called the police "government's hounds infected with rabies" after they launched an investigation related to Kim Ki-hyun, the then Mayor of Ulsan, who was also a member of the LKP.
 He also asked to "hit the mad dogs".
-Regarding with this incident, several policemen condemned his statement and asked him to apologise.
+Regarding this incident, several policemen condemned his statement and asked him to apologise.

-Son issues
+In 2022, Chang served as chief-of-staff for president-elect Yoon Suk Yeol.

+Personal life
-Chang also faced criticisms regarding with his son, Chang Yong-joon (NO:EL), who performed on the show High School Rapper.

-On 10 February 2017, after attending to High School Rapper, NO:EL faced a controversy that he was doing prostitution via his Twitter.
+Chang also faced criticisms regarding his son, Chang Yong-joon (NO:EL), who was a contestant on the show High School Rapper.
+On 10 February 2017, NO:EL faced accusations of attempting to solicit prostitution via a Twitter account which he later confirmed did belong to him.
 It was also reported that his son was consuming cigarettes and alcohol underage.
-Chang apologised about it and resigned from his all positions within Bareun Party.
+Chang apologised for his son's actions and resigned from all his positions within Bareun Party.